websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/about-the-content-dashboard.md

 Using the Content Dashboard, content authors and marketers can analyze their content in different ways:

-- Find and filter content across sites and Asset Libraries using built-in or custom filters.
+- Find and filter content across Sites and Asset Libraries using built-in or custom filters.
 - Analyze existing content by audience or phase in a customer journey.
 - Audit content areas with enough content or content gaps to improve your content strategy.